Chapter 9: Back in action

 Ichigo had no idea what Urahara was talking about, but he could sense that this particular subject was closed and he wasn't planning on forcing the issue.
 If there was even the slightest chance of innocent people being hurt, Ichigo felt it was far too irresponsible to try and pursue this path.

 "I'll look for another way, Kurosaki-san.
 I know there has to be something I can do.
 Until then, I recommend you ask Ishida-san to help you with some basic Reishi-controlling exercises.
 As a Quincy, he has excellent control over the flow of Spirit Particles.
-Just that could already help you regain some of your Reiryoku."
+That alone could already help you regain some of your Spirit Power."

 "Alright."
 While Ichigo wasn't exactly looking forward to asking for Uryu's help, he would just have to swallow his pride this time.
 Getting strong enough to rejoin the fight was far more important than that.